-Parents as Partners Policy
+Parents or carers as Partners Policy

-We firmly believe that children benefit most from early years education and care when parents and settings work together in partnership.
+We firmly believe that children benefit most from early years education and care when parents or carers and settings work together in partnership.

-Our aim is to support parents as their children's first and most important educators by involving them in their children's education and in the full life of our setting.
-We also aim to support parents in their own continuing education and personal development.
+Our aim is to support parents or carers as their children's first and most important educators by involving them in their children's education and in the full life of our setting.
+We also aim to support parents or carers in their own continuing education and personal development.

-Where there is a risk that some parents can be less well represented in early years settings (these include fathers, parents who live apart from their children, but who still play a part in their lives, as well as working parents), we will ensure that all parents are included.
+Where there is a risk that some parents or carers can be less well represented in early years settings (these include fathers, parents or carers who live apart from their children, but who still play a part in their lives, as well as working parents or carers), we will ensure that all parents or carers are included.

-When we refer to 'parents', we mean both mothers and fathers; these include both natural or birth parents, as well as step-parents and parents who do not live with their children, but have contact with them and play a part in their lives.
-'Parents' also includes same sex parents, as well as foster parents.
+When we refer to 'parents or carers', we mean both mothers and fathers; these include both natural or birth parents or carers, as well as step-parents or carers and parents or carers who do not live with their children, but have contact with them and play a part in their lives.
+'Parents or carers' also includes same sex parents or carers, as well as foster parents or carers.